jaewon-lee-github/CS7641-ML-MLB-HOF/README.md

 12. OBP (On-Base Percentage)
 13. SLG (Slugging Average)

+These statistics are only for batters, because pitchers uses totally different statistics.

 # Data Categorize
 We categorize the data for two category.
-Data 1 is including MLB player's all-time data and data 2 is containing the data of the first 10 years.
-With the-first-10-year data of HoFers, we could predict the probability of being Hofers of rookies who have not spend 10 years as a player.
+Data 1 is including MLB player's all-time data and data 2 is containing the player data of the first 10 years.
+With the-first-10-year data, we could predict the probability of being Hofers of rookies who have not spend over 10 years as a player yet

 ## Data Set 1: All-time data
-- Filtering Conditions

     - the number of games played by the player > 1000
     - BA > 0.2
     - WAR >= 10